-CTI Network & Security Foundation 120
+CTI 120 Network & Security Foundation

-Prerequisites: DMA 010-040 or MAT 070 or MAT 003 Tier 2, DRE 097 or ENG 002 or ENG 111
+Prerequisites: DMA 010-040 or MAT 070 or MAT 003 Tier 2 or BSP 4003 Tier 2, DRE 097 or

 This course introduces students to the Network concepts, including networking terminology and protocols, local and wide area networks, and network standards.
 Emphasis is placed on securing information systems and the various implementation policies.
 Upon completion, students should be able to perform basic tasks related to networking mathematics, terminology, media and protocols.